WHAT IS HPV?

 HOW DO YOU GET HPV OR GENITAL WARTS?

 HPV and genital warts are spread by direct, skin-to-skin contact during vaginal or anal sex.
 They may appear within several weeks of exposure or they may take months to appear.

 HOW WOULD I KNOW IF I HAD HPV OR GENITAL WARTS?

-- you notice any unusual growths, bumps, or skin changes on or near your penis, vagina, vulva or anus
+- You notice bumps, or skin changes on your penis, vagina, vulva or anus

-- your sexual partner(s) tells you that he or she has genital HPV or genital warts.
+- Your sexual partner(s) tells you that they have HPV or genital warts.